andjar/quartorium/ROADMAP.md

     4. Use the Git client to:
         a.
 Check out the `collab_branch_name`.
         b.
 Write the new `.qmd` string to the correct `filepath`.
         c.
-Commit the change with a generic message (e.g., "Update from collaborator via Quillarto").
+Commit the change with a generic message (e.g., "Update from collaborator via quartorium").
     5.  **Response:** `200 OK` with `{ "status": "saved" }`.

 #### 4. Core Logic Modules (Backend)